 This is the case when we are trying to get better at things like

 - Making money

 So if we want to achieve a goal such as fluent French, we need to study, and often.
 If we want to run 10 km, we need to run, often.
 If we want to be guitar players we need to play, often.

 Now, there are good news and bad news.
 The bad news is that none of these things are easy to start doing.
 They’re really hard.
-Everyone that has ever been on their first run knows this, because it really, really sucks.
+For example, everyone that has ever been on their first run knows this, because with running, starting sucks, it really, really sucks.